 An unparalleled athlete, this 1978 red leopard stallion stood at 14.2hh and was a sire of cowhorses, reiners and dressage horses.

-When we imported Mighty Enchanting, we had the opportunity to breed her to any stallion at Cayuse Appaloosas before she left and choose this very underused stallion.
+When we imported Mighty Enchanting, we had the opportunity to breed her to any stallion at Cayuse Appaloosas before she left and chose this very underused stallion.

 The resulting foal was the snowcap blanketed dun colt Enriched, purchased by Arawood Appaloosas to become their next sire.